Sake (also spelt saké, Japanese osake お酒) is the English term for Japanese rice wine.

 - demonstrate an interesting physical property of air (compressibility and the creation of harmonics)

-I remember my sister-in-law (who had not seen this before) jokingly saying that 'she only believed in a God at the bottom of a bottle' during a dinner conversation.
-Ten minutes later the sake was served and she literally saw 'God' in the bottom of her glass :-)))
+I remember my sister-in-law (who had not seen the sake glass effect before) jokingly saying that “she only believed in a God at the bottom of a bottle” during a dinner conversation.
+Ten minutes later the sake was served and she literally saw “God” in the bottom of her glass :-)))